Updated: May 2023

 Bender is another open source Java based framework that can build ETL modules for Amazon’s AWS Lambda.

 Bender comes with built-in support for reading, writing, filtering and manipulating data from Amazon Kinesis Streams and Amazon S3.
 Developers can build their input handlers, deserializers, operations, wrappers, serializers, transporters and reporters.
 Extensive support and documentation is available for Bender.
+It has over 184 stars on its GitHub repository.

 18. Talend Open Studio for Data Integration